Friday October 13 – To Bruges

 Tot ziens Bruges

-So that was us in Bruges for a long weekend.
-I had long heard of it as a beautiful city, but I don’t think I was prepared for just how beautiful it is.
-Yes, it gets a little crowded in places but nowhere near the likes of Venice.
-And just by taking a few steps away from Katelijnestraat you’ll find peace and quiet again.
-Being as small as it is, it may not keep you occupied for long.
-But for a long weekend, it is just about perfect.
+So that was our long weekend in Bruges.
+I’d heard it was beautiful, but I wasn’t prepared for just how stunning it is.
+Yes, it gets crowded, but nothing like Venice.
+Step away from Katelijnestraat and you’ll find peace again.
+Bruges may be small, but for a long weekend, it’s perfect.
 And I will maintain that the €12 spent on the boat trip must be one of the best €12 you could ever spend.

 Useful links…